barryvdh/laravel-security/readme.md

 ## Laravel Security Component

-### Very alpha, API might change!
+### Still in alpha, API might change!

 This packages tries to integrate Symfony Security Core in Laravel, mainly to use the Voters to check acces to roles/objects.
-See http://symfony.com/doc/current/components/security/authorization.html
+See [Symfony Authorization](http://symfony.com/doc/current/components/security/authorization.html)

 ### Install